 Children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil.

+Children with Education, Health and Care plans

-Children with SEN who are normally taught in a SEN unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.
+who are normally taught in a Education, Health and Care plans unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.

 Cawston Grange Primary School Priority Area